Diffie-Hellman shared value generation in J

 5 7 10 11 14 15 17 19 20 21

-We wrap the above into a convenience function that returns all primitive roots for a number, even if it’s not prime.
+We wrap this code into a convenience function that returns all primitive roots for a number, even if it’s not prime.

 allroots =. {{ NB. y is the number we investigate